 The Village of Plover’s website has links to the American Bird Conservancy’s “Cat’s Indoors!” campaign.
-In addition, the ABC brochure “Cats, Birds & You” is being distributed for free by the Village to the Portage County Humane Society, Oakview Medical Center, Inc., and Woodhaven Animal Health veterinary clinic.
+In addition, the ABC brochure “Cats, Birds & You” are distributed for free by the Village to the Portage County Humane Society, Oakview Medical Center, Inc., and Woodhaven Animal Health Veterinary Clinic.
 These three sites use 100-200 of these brochures each year.
-It is important to note that cats are the second leading killer of birds and kill an estimated 1,000 times more birds than wind turbines.
+It is important to note that cats are the leading killer of birds and kill an estimated 1,000 times more birds than wind turbines.

 B. Demonstrate that your community provides property owners with information on how to protect birds from window strikes (e.g., online links, brochures).